niktaghanei/differential-gene-expression-analysis/README.md

 5. **Heatmaps**

 Heatmaps: Expression Patterns of Top DE Genes
-Heatmaps are a powerful way to visualize gene expression patterns across samples for a selected set of genes (here, the top 10 up and downregulated genes from each contrast).
+Heatmaps are an excellent tool for visualizing gene expression patterns across samples for a subset of genes of interest (in this case, the top 10 up and downregulated genes for each contrast).
-They show:
+They display:
-- **Rows**: Individual genes (labeled with gene symbols for readability, sourced from org.Hs.eg.db).
+- **Rows**: Individual genes (displayed with gene symbols for convenience, obtained from org.Hs.eg.db).
-- **Columns**: Individual samples (grouped and annotated by infection status and treatment).
+- **Columns**: Individual samples (aggregated and labeled according to infection status and treatment).
-- **Color scale**: VST-transformed expression values (blue = low expression, red = high expression; white = intermediate).
+- **Color scale**: VST-normalized expression values (blue = low expression, red = high expression; white = intermediate).

-Clustering is applied to both rows (genes) and columns (samples) using hierarchical clustering with Euclidean distance.
-This helps reveal:
+Row and column clustering (for genes and samples, respectively) are performed using hierarchical Euclidean clustering.
+This aids in:
-- How samples group together (infected vs uninfected).
+- Identifying samples that group together (infected vs uninfected).
-- How genes co-express across conditions.
+- Identifying genes that co-regulate across conditions.
-- Patterns of up or downregulation in specific groups.
+- Identifying genes that are up- or downregulated in specific groups.

-Heatmaps complement volcano and MA plots by showing **relative expression levels** across all samples, not just fold changes or significance.
-They are especially useful for confirming biological consistency and spotting replicate variability or outliers.
+Heatmaps can be used in addition to volcano and MA plots to visualize **expression levels** across all samples, rather than just fold changes or significance values.
+They are particularly useful for checking biological consistency and identifying replicate variability or outliers.

 **Heatmap: Vehicle (Top DE Genes)**

 Key observations
 - Uninfected samples cluster tightly
-- Infected samples show slightly greater spread (expected biological variability in response to intracellular infection).
+- - Infected samples cluster slightly more variably (reflecting expected biological variation due to intracellular infection).
-- Most top genes are upregulated in infected samples (lighter colors in infected columns), including key immune/stress genes:
+- Most top genes are upregulated in infected samples (lighter colors in infected columns), including prominent immune/stress response genes:
   - **CCL3-AS1** (antisense to chemokine CCL3 -> immune cell recruitment)
   - **HSPA6** (heat shock protein -> cellular stress protection)
   - **IL4I1** (immune regulation and arginine metabolism)